tobiasgrosser/mental-strength-unworkshop/content/blog/21-12-13-idea-generation-and-management/index.md

 You likely already developed your own sophisticated strategies to master these questions.
-Maybe you use open-source as a tool to enable collaboration, take inspiration from improv theater to brainstorm effectively, or take advantage of teaching and supervision as a mean to get in touch with researched-focused students early on?
+Maybe you use open-source as a tool to enable collaboration, take inspiration from improv theater to brainstorm effectively, or take advantage of teaching and supervision to get in touch with researched-focused students early on?

 In this Unworkshop, we will approach the practical side of idea generation and